Skip to main content

 (F) professional consultants.

-(2) Diligent attempts are made to first conduct interviews privately and separately.
+(2) The CW specialist makes diligent attempts to first conduct interviews privately and separately.

 (1) obtain information to determine if the child was abused or neglected;